pycontribs/pyrax/docs/cloud_files.md

     # Assume we have a Container 'cont'
     cont.get_temp_url("object_name", 300)

-Note that in both of these we omitted the method; this will result in the default method of "GET" being used.
+Note that in both of these we omitted the method; this results in the default method of "GET" being used.